James C. Gibson: Career in British Guiana

 On June 3, 1910, Gibson was appointed a Justice of the Peace by the Governor of British Guiana.
 This appointment tasked him with aiding in the partition of the undivided lands of Rose Hall Village.
 His role as a Justice of the Peace further solidified his influence in the region's legal and civic affairs.

-Later on, a notice published on December 30, 1916, in a British Guiana newspaper lists Gibson as one of the executors of the estate of Cecil Morris, the former plantation manager of Albion Estate.
+Later on, a notice published on December 30, 1916, in a British Guiana newspaper lists Gibson as an executor of the estate of Cecil Morris, the prominent plantation manager of Albion Estate.

+Babu John cremation site is situated along the northern edge of Port Mourant, near the Atlantic Ocean.
+Following the end of the First World War in 1918, the plantation community was struck by a severe influenza outbreak.
+As deaths increased, the existing plantation cemetery became overcrowded, prompting J.C.
+Gibson, along with the estate’s attorney, to establish a new burial ground for the residents of Port Mourant.

 In 1920, Irrigation was reported as significantly poor, as sanitation issues plagued the sugar estates on the Corentyne.
 During this crisis, "the condition of man and beast was said to be ‘pitiable.’
 Water for drinking and other household purposes, in the ponds and ditches in the villages, had dried up.
-Many villagers in the neighbourhood of Plantation Port Mourant survived, only because the manager of this estate, J. C. Gibson, made the water in his canals available to all.”
-This act of relief saved many lives and was commended by labourers.
+Many villagers in the neighbourhood of Plantation Port Mourant survived, only because the manager of this estate, J.C.
+Gibson, made the water in his canals available to all.”
+This act of prevailing "magnanimity" saved numerous lives and was commended by labourers.

-Under Gibson’s management, Port Mourant sugar plantations became the healthiest and least malarial regions in colonial British Guiana.
-These reforms were later acknowledged by Cheddi Jagan, the fourth President of Guyana, as a model of progressive plantation management.
+Under Gibson’s leadership, Port Mourant was by far the healthiest and least malarial region in all of British Guiana.
+Such reforms were later acknowledged by Cheddi Jagan, the fourth President of Guyana, as a model of progressive plantation management.